 In this paper, several new observations and methods are introduced.
 For the convenience of the reader, we list them below.

-(1) The approximation scheme we used in \cite{mine} is robust if we take $t-$derivative of the evolution equation.
+(1) The approximation scheme we used in \cite{mine} is robust if we take $t$-derivative of the evolution equation.
 Precisely, we approximate $u$ (the solution on conical surface) by $u_k$ (the solution on the manifold with boundary), while at the same time $\partial_t u$ is approximated by $\partial_t u_k$.
 This enables us to prove linear estimate for $\partial_t u$ and the Dirichlet energy of $\partial_t u$ (see Lemma \ref{lem:two} and Lemma \ref{lem:energytwo}) in Section \ref{sec:linear}.
-Using this double-layer linear estimate, we do contractive mapping as before to obtain local solution to the normalized Ricci flow with bounded curvature in Section \ref{sec:iteration}.
+Using this double-layer linear estimate, we do iteration to obtain local solution to the normalized Ricci flow with bounded curvature in Section \ref{sec:iteration}.

-(2) In principle, we can do multi-layer linear estimate by keep taking $t-$derivatives.
+(2) In principle, we can do multi-layer linear estimate by keep taking $t$-derivatives.
 In that sense, we can obtain local solution with better and better regularity, at the expenses of assuming more and more of the initial data.
 A difficulty is that to obtain a local solution with bounded curvature $K$, we need to assume that $\triangle_0 K_0$ is bounded for the initial value (see Theorem \ref{thm:short}).
-Therefore, even if we use the evolution equation of $K$ to show that $K$ is bound up to time $T$, Theorem \ref{thm:short} does not extend the solution beyond $T$.
+Therefore, even if we use the evolution equation of $K$ to show that $K$ is bounded up to time $T$, Theorem \ref{thm:short} does not extend the solution beyond $T$.

 This problem can be solved as follows.
 We note that the normalized Ricci flow equation is quasi-linear, the evolution equation for $\partial_t u$ (or equivalently, $\triangle u$, or $K$) is semi-linear and fortunately, the evolution equation for $\partial_t K$ (or equivalently $\triangle K$ if $u$ and $K$ are bounded) is linear (with $u$ and $K$ as coefficients).
-The point is the linear equation never blows up.
+The point is that linear equations never blow up.
 Our proof of Lemma \ref{lem:long} follows this line.